peterjobes/jekyll-now/_posts/2019-06-06-penshaw-folly-penshaw-hill-race-2019.md

 ---
 layout: post
 title: Penshaw Folly - Penshaw Hill Race 2019
+image: penshaw-climb.jpg
 categories: [Race reports]
 tags: [Penshaw Hill Race, North East, Cross Country, Trail and Fell]
 ---

 On Sunday the elites of world mountain running raced at Zegama.
 It's a race so legendary that they say, "Zegama is Zegama," as though nothing could convey the essence of the race except the name itself.

-It features the incredible Sancti Spiritu ascent.
-Basque crowds line the path only inches from the runners to cheer them on.
-It's a definite on my bucket-list, but also one of the hardest races in the world to get into.
+Basque crowds line the path of the Sancti Spiritu climb, only inches from the runners, to cheer them on.
+It's a definite on my bucket-list, but also almost impossible to get into.
 There's little I can do except keep entering the ballot and live in hope.

 Last night was the annual Ernie Johnson Memorial Penshaw Hill Race.
 It's not Zegama but, for the briefest of moments, hurtling through the woods around the back of the monument, you could imagine.